Jacquie Ottman's

 Consumers buy over $200 billion of natural personal care and cleaning products, organic produce, hybrid cars, fair trade coffee, compostable plates and cups, and other green products and services.

 Please join me on February 4, 2010 (in New York City) for Opportunities to Market to the Green Consumer.
 Network with members of the Columbia Business School Alumni Club and other senior marketing professionals from New York.
-Listen to green marketing practitioners from HSBC, Ozocar and Sundance Channel talk about opportunities to build green brands, innovate new products and services, and contribute to the bottomline.
-I’ll be moderating the panel and …Read more...
+Listen to green marketing practitioners from HSBC, Ozocar and Sundance Channel talk about opportunities to build green brands, innovate new products and services, and …Read more...

 How to Avoid Greenwash